 - Then apply your conditioner.

-The salon is another place to receive professional hot oil treatment; if you can’t do it yourself at home.
+The salon is another place to receive professional hot oil treatment; you can’t do it yourself at home.

 For more detailed information on hot-oil treatment, check here.

 Notwithstanding the level of damage heat styling tools has done to your tresses, ditching out these styling tools is not always a better option because it’s part of beauty life.

 So one thing is to minimize the use of these tools the others are to: